How to Make Quick and Easy Whipped Cream at Home

 How to Make Whipped Cream at Home

-First, assemble your ingredients.
-One cup of cream makes about two cups of whipped cream, so get as much cream as you need for your project.
+- What kind of cream?
 Try to get heavy cream because the higher the fat content, the better it whips up.
 If possible, avoid extra pasteurized cream because it tends to have a weird texture that doesn't whip as well.
 Strangely, cream marketed as whipping cream usually does not whip as well, either, because it usually has a lower fat content than heavy cream.

-You can use a whisk attachment for a handheld mixer or a hand whisk.
-I decided to use a hand whisk for this hub just to prove it can be done.
-Also, if you use an electric mixer, the whipped cream can go from not whipped enough to over whipped and deflated in a matter of seconds.
-Using a hand whisk, or switching to a hand whisk when the whipped cream is almost ready, makes over whipping much less likely.
+You can use a hand whisk or a handheld mixer with a whisk attachment.
+I decided to use a hand whisk for this article just to prove it can be done.
+Also, if you use an electric mixer, the whipped cream can go from not whipped enough to over-whipped and deflated in a matter of seconds.
+Using a hand whisk, or switching to a hand whisk when the whipped cream is almost ready, makes over-whipping much less likely.

 Early in the Whisking Process